|Assistant Professor||Contact||Areas of Interest|

 Social Sciences and Research Council of Canada Initiative Grant, Department for the Study of Religion, University of Toronto, 2018

-Insight Development Grant, The Transcendence of Nature, Social Sciences and Research Council of Canada, 2018
+Insight Development Grant, Social Sciences and Research Council of Canada, 2018

 Decani Scholarship, Clare College, University of Cambridge, 2011-2014